aobasuyi/Pewlett-Hackard-Analysis/README.md

 ```
 **Finding:**
-- The number of roles that will need to be filled is about  **73,000** employees, which is lower than the number of all employees (*n* = 90,000) eligible for retirement by title.
+- The number of roles that will need to be filled is now about  **73,000** employees, which is lower than the number of all employees (*n* = 90,000) eligible for retirement by title.
+- Senior engineers (*n* = 25, 916) are still the largest number of employees who are about to retire.
+There are still only (*n* = 2) managers who are eligible for retirement by title.

 	 <br /> ![Image](Resources/retiring_titles_current.png) <br />

-2.  **Will there be enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**<br />
+b.  **Will there be enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**<br />
 - There are about **1500** employees who are eligible for the mentorship program and about **73,000** employees who are eligible for retirement.

 - There are not enough eligible employees to mentor the next generation of PH employees.
-The ratio of retirement-ready to mentorship-eligible employees range from 35:1 to 100:1.
+The ratio of retirement-ready to mentorship-eligible employees range from **20:1** for assistant engineers, **57:1** for senior staff to **89:1** for senior engineers.